Hirlam/Trac2Markdown.jl/docs/src/Centos6Install.md

 **Please note: the version of gcc/gfortran available on CentOS/Redhat 6 platforms ((GCC) 4.4.7 !20120313 (Red Hat 4.4.7-16)) is not recent enough to compile harminie-40h1 code. gcc/gfortran, netCDF and HDF5 must be installed locally (from source).**

 ## Requirements
-This is a ''HOWTO'' for building and running Harmonie on a CentOS 6 PC with GNU compilers.
+This is a *HOWTO* for building and running Harmonie on a CentOS 6 PC with GNU compilers.
 This should probably work on a Redhat 6 PCs too. harmonie-38h1 code was used to develop this documentation.

 ### 64-bit OS
 Enter the following command in a terminal to check you actually have a 64-bit Linux PC: